JasonVolkoff/Questing-Flask/README.md

 -   Downloaded [PostgresSQL](https://www.postgresql.org/download/windows/) (here's a great [guide](https://www.postgresqltutorial.com/install-postgresql/) to setting it up)
 -   Verify postgres is successfully installed by typing `psql` in cmd terminal (not powershell or bash/linux)
--   login to postgres on the command line (typically `psql -u root` or `psql -u postgres`), then enter the password used in initial setup
+-   login to postgres on the command line (typically `psql -u root` or `psql -U postgres`), then enter the password used in initial setup
 -   Once inside the PSQL shell, create a new database:
     `CREATE DATABASE questingdb;`
 -   note: you can name it whatever you want; it doesn't have to be "questdb"